Sign and Relevance Learning: Discussion

-Given that we have established global and local learning we can now discuss how such processing can be established in the brain.
-Fig.~\ref{fig:rollstopdown} shows the suggested circuit inspired by \citet{larkum2013cellular,rolls2016reward} and with added neuromodulatory innervation \citep{Lovinger2010,Iigaya2018}.
-This circuit has two distinct pathways where the top-down pathway carries, for example, sensor signals to deeper structures of the brain or directly to motor outputs.
-As an example, a single top-down path is depicted from ``In'' to ``Out'' via three synapses connecting the three neurons in layer zero to layer two.
-Having described the top-down path we can now look at the bottom-up path.
-It transmits the sign of the error signal from layer two back to layer zero; this pathway also has three synapses.
-Finally, we can now look at the global neuromodulation which controls the plasticity at all neurons which leads us to the plasticity rules.
-Central to this circuit is that the local plasticity is driven by the concentration of postsynaptic Calcium.
-Following the reasoning of \citet{Inglebert2020} only a strong Calcium influx caused by both somatic burst spiking and dendritic Calcium spikes will lead to \acf{ltp} while less activity, in particular lack of dendritic Calcium bursts, will lead to \acf{ltd}.
-Projections from the distal parts to the dendrite are not able to make the neuron spike, however, if coincident with a somatic input, it will create long lasting bursting causing \ac{ltp} \citep{larkum2013cellular} owing to a large influx of Calcium \citep{Inglebert2020}.
-Conversely, if the dendritic trees are not sufficiently driven, \ac{ltd} will be initiated due to a smaller Calcium influx from single spikes \citep{Inglebert2020,Shouval02}.
-Thus, the \textsl{sign} of the weight development between reciprocal neurons within a layer in both top-down and bottom-up pathways is mirrored due to their reciprocal connections and their ability to boost or deprive each other's Calcium concentrations.
-The neuromodulator then controls the actual plasticity, meaning that the requirement of symmetric weights within a layer is relaxed and is replaced by the requirement that the weights undergo either \ac{ltp} or \ac{ltd}, whilst the rate of weight change is determined by the neuromodulator.
-Future research is needed to investigate this model in depth using more detailed biophysical models, in the hope of showing that not only do these models bring deep learning closer to neurophysiology but also they carry positive implications for mental illness models \citep{rolls2016reward}.
+Having established global neuromodulation and local plasticity, we can now discuss how such processing can be implemented in a biologically realistic fashion.
+Figure~\ref{fig:fig14SAR_model} depicts the suggested circuit, inspired by the work of \citet{larkum2013cellular,rolls2016reward}, and with added neuromodulatory innervation \citep{Lovinger2010,Iigaya2018}.
+This circuit consists of two distinct pathways.
+The bottom-up pathway conveys, for example, sensor signals to deeper brain structures or directly to motor outputs.
+A single bottom-up path is depicted from the input, labelled ``In'', to the output, labelled ``Out'', via three synapses connecting the three neurons in layer zero (L0) to layer two (L2).
+Having described the bottom-up path, we can now turn to the top-down path, which controls the \textsl{sign} of learning (as defined in Eq.~\ref{eq:signcalc}) and ultimately determines which neurons undergo \acf{ltp} or \acf{ltd}.
+The bottom-up pathway transmits the sign of the error signal from layer two back to layer zero.
+This pathway also consists of three synapses.
+Additionally, there is global neuromodulation $E$ that controls the plasticity of all neurons (as defined in Eq.~\ref{eq:gamma}).
+To link this to neurophysiology, we use the well-established mechanism for driving standard neuronal plasticity, which is the concentration of \textsl{postsynaptic calcium}.
+To justify our binary switch between \acf{ltp} and \acf{ltd} (as defined in Eq.~\ref{eq:signcalc}), we follow the reasoning of \citet{Inglebert2020}: only a strong calcium influx caused by both somatic burst spiking and dendritic calcium spikes will result in \acf{ltp}, while less in to \acf{ltd} \citep{Tamosiunaite2007}.
+Conventional backpropagation dictates that the plasticity changes for each synapse depend on the precise magnitude of the synaptic changes of deeper neurons, necessitating symmetrical weights in the both pathways.
+However, the network-wide binary propagation of the internal error (Equation~\ref{eq:signcalc}) relaxes this requirement, as neurons only need to determine whether the deeper synapse underwent \acf{ltd} or \acf{ltp}.